a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Create 8 shortcuts.
 Shortcuts > Add a Shortcut....
 Check the first radio button.
 Pick a file, enter a name, OK.
 Verify that a relevant alert is shown.

 * Launch DeskTop.
-Shortcuts > Add a Shortcut... and create a shortcut for a volume directory that is not the first volume on the DeskTop.
+Shortcuts > Add a Shortcut... and create a shortcut for a volume that is not the first volume on the DeskTop.
 Shortcuts > Edit a Shortcut... and select the new shortcut.
-Verify that the file picker shows the correct disk name.
+Verify that the file picker shows the volume name as selected.
 * Launch DeskTop.
 Shortcuts > Add a Shortcut....
 Verify that if the target is a volume directory and either "at boot" or "at first use" is selected, then an alert is shown when trying to commit the dialog.

 * Launch DeskTop.
 Select a file icon.
 Shortcuts > Add a Shortcut...
 Verify that the file dialog is navigated to the selected file's folder and the file is selected.
 * Launch DeskTop.
 Select a volume icon.
 Shortcuts > Add a Shortcut...
-Verify that the file dialog is initialized to the boot volume and no file is selected.
+Verify that the file dialog is initialized to the list of drives and the volume is selected.
 * Launch DeskTop.
 Clear selection.
 Shortcuts > Add a Shortcut...
 Verify that the file dialog is initialized to the boot volume and no file is selected.

 * Configure a shortcut for a program with many associated files to copy to RAMCard "at boot".
 Reboot, and launch DESKTOP.SYSTEM.
 While DeskTop is being copied to RAMCard, press Escape to cancel.
 Verify that none of the program's files were copied to the RAMCard.
 Once DeskTop starts, invoke the shortcut.
 Verify that the program starts correctly.